AspNetMonsters/Episode5-Configuration/README.md

-# Episode5-Configuration
+# Episodes 5 & 6 - Configuration
-Sample configuration project from episode 5
+Sample configuration project from episodes 5 and 6, including demonstration of the options pattern.